China's "twin sessions" open as Xi Jinping seeks more power | Chinaworker.info

 Read more ➳ Hong Kong mass arrests – Xi Jinping strikes while Western powers are in disarray

 The latest crackdown removes and imprisons the entire field of opposition candidates for Hong Kong’s sham parliament, the Legislative Council (Legco).
-In his opening speech to the NPC on 5 March, China’s premier Li Keqiang made no mention of “one country, two systems” or “Hong Kong people ruling Hong Kong”, two previously key phrases to describe the limited autonomy that was offered in the past when the city transitioned from British colonial rule to rule by China.
+A report submitted to the twin sessions on 4 March made no mention of “one country, two systems” or “Hong Kong people ruling Hong Kong”, two previously key phrases to describe the limited autonomy that was offered in the past when the city transitioned from British colonial rule to rule by China.
 This terminology has been discarded by Beijing in favour of stressing “China’s sovereignty” and “only patriots can rule Hong Kong” – the latter means CCP supporters only, and disqualifies anyone suspected of democratic inclinations.

 The NPC is expected to approve a new voting system for Hong Kong, which further removes any possibility for the dictatorship to lose control of the Legco or be forced to accommodate representatives of the democracy struggle.
 The Legco elections which were supposed to be held last September are postponed until 2022 and the elitist pro-CCP Election Committee which elects the Chief Executive every five years will be further rigged in favour of pro-CCP forces and given new powers to nominate or veto Legco candidates.